-The American Museum of Natural History sponsored several expeditions to Central Asia during 1921–30.
-East Asia expeditions were a massive undertaking.
+The American Museum of Natural History sponsored several expeditions to Central and East Asia during 1921–30.
+Asiatic expeditions were a massive undertaking.
 One expedition trip alone is estimated to have cost over $6 million in today’s money, and many failed to get off the ground due to a lack of funding.
 But the payoffs could also be huge.
 American explorer, naturalist, and zoologist Roy Chapman Andrews (1884–1960) led the AMNH’s team to uncover one of the world’s richest fossil deposits, preserved in the dry desert sandscape.
 The film reels were organized and compiled in the 1930s to commemorate a decade’s worth of exploration in Central Asia.
 The footage shows a partial recreation of the expedition’s most lauded discovery: a fossilized nest of dinosaur eggs.
 The twelve intact dinosaur eggs were wrested from the Flaming Cliffs in the Gobi Desert, located at the edges of present-day Mongolia and China.

 In a New York Times article reporting the finding, reporters called expedition leaders, AMNH President Henry Osborn and Andrews, “adventurers of science."
 Andrews, in particular, looms large in the American imagination as an “adventurer of science,” because it is rumored that his perilous, globetrotting adventures were the inspiration for the beloved American film character Indiana Jones.
 Biographers describe Andrews as a “showman” who captured the hearts of an American audience through his many writings, which described his excursions, in addition to his scientific discoveries.
 The AMNH has contributed to the valorization of Andrews: “Andrews, who began his career sweeping floors at the Museum, eventually became the Museum’s Director.”
 Andrews did indeed become the AMNH President in 1934, following Osborn.